In The Practice Room You Trust Yourself. Then Someone Calls A Shuffle.

 What if I buy it and it's not for me?

-If you go through the material and genuinely feel it wasn't worth your time, reach out.
+If you genuinely feel this material won't work for your playing, reach out.
 This isn't built to take $27 from drummers who aren't served by it.
 It's built to be the thing you come back to for the rest of your playing life.

 $99 $27 today